Hengbot-Dynamics/heng-docs/docs/tutorial-basics/deploy_your_site.md

 :::danger[TAKE CARE]
 Notes:
-1. Brake mode and gait movement cause Sparky to enter the unloading force state.
-At this point, rapidly hold Sparky's waist to avoid damage caused by bumping or falling.
+1. Brake mode and gait movement cause Sirius to enter the unloading force state.
+At this point, rapidly hold Sirius's waist to avoid damage caused by bumping or falling.
-2. Each time after mode switch, you need to send a command to reset the posture of Sparky before using it.
+2. Each time after mode switch, you need to send a command to reset the posture of Sirius before using it.
-3. The user can use the function of restoring the posture of Sparky's body according to the requirements, so as to adjust Sparky to a stable standing state.
+3. The user can use the function of restoring the posture of Sirius's body according to the requirements, so as to adjust Sirius to a stable standing state.
 :::

-After confirming that the robot can connect normally, refer to the following text to enable instruction testing to test whether Sparky can receive and execute instructions.
+After confirming that the robot can connect normally, refer to the following text to enable instruction testing to test whether Sirius can receive and execute instructions.

 #### Test 1: Switch modes and restore normal posture